mdn/content/files/en-us/web/http/headers/server/index.md

 ## Directives

 - \<product>
-  - : The name of the software or product that handled the request.
+  - : A name of the software or the product that handled the request.
 Usually in a format similar to {{HTTPHeader('User-Agent')}}.

 How much detail to include is an interesting balance to strike; exposing the OS version is probably a bad idea, as mentioned in the earlier warning about overly-detailed values.
-However, exposed Apache versions helped browsers work around a bug those versions had with {{HTTPHeader('Content-Encoding')}} combined with
+However, exposed Apache versions helped browsers to work around a bug of the versions with {{HTTPHeader('Content-Encoding')}} and
-{{HTTPHeader('Range')}}.
+{{HTTPHeader('Range')}} in combination.

 ## Examples